 Interest rates for mortgages fluctuate from week to week.
 The cost of buying a home varies greatly between a 4.5% fixed interest rate and a 14% interest rate.

-Your ability to obtain the lowest interest rate should play a roll in whether or not you look to buy a bigger home.
+Your ability to obtain the lowest interest rate should play a role in whether or not you look to buy a bigger home.
 If your credit score is not up to par, you can expect to pay a higher interest rate, and higher monthly payments than if your credit history and score are in good shape.

 You might want to consider renting if your credit score is low, take the time to improve your credit, and consider buying later when your credit score has improved to take advantage of the best interest rates.